 How Will This Be Beneficial To Both Companies

 “This partnership has unlocked innovation, scale, quality and cost potential that is enabling us to deliver digital and economic benefits for our clients that were once unattainable.
 By combining resources, we are realizing the future of a mass, mainstream IoT, while pushing the boundaries of what’s possible.”

 The Sigfox-Alps Alpine collaboration has already proved its value.
-Since 2017, the companies have partnered on common customer projects and earlier this year, they launched their tracking solution for Deutsche Post DHL Group.
-The company will have 250,000 of its roll cages equipped with smart trackers to provide accurate information regarding their location and movements.
+Since 2017, the companies have partnered on common customer projects.
+Earlier this year, they launched their tracking solution for Deutsche Post DHL Group.
+The company will have 250,000 of its roll cages equipped with smart trackers.
+They will provide accurate information regarding their location and movements.

 “Sigfox has already proven to be a trusted partner in delivering accurate, reliable solutions,”.
 Alps Alpine Chief Technology Officer Yasuo Sasao said in a statement.
 “We welcome moving onto the next stage, working together to develop more professional, industrial solutions, bringing the value of the IoT to more markets.
 By combining our mass production and engineering capabilities with Sigfox’s low-powered network, there is no limit to what we can achieve together.”